T. J. Shope

 Thomas Ray "T. J." Shope Jr. (born August 12, 1985) is an American Republican politician and businessman who has been a member of the Arizona Legislature from the 16th Legislative District, which covers central and eastern Pinal County and southern Gila County.
 First elected to the Arizona House of Representatives in 2012, he was a member of the House from January 2013 to January 2021; in the latter part of his time in the state House, he was Speaker Pro Tempore.
 Shope was elected to the Arizona State Senate in November 2020, and took office in January 2021.

 Early life

-Shope was born in Florence, Arizona, in 1985, to Thomas "Tom" Shope, Sr. and Luz Shope and resides in Coolidge, Arizona.
+Shope was born in Florence, Arizona, in 1985, to Thomas "Tom" Shope Sr. and Luz Shope and resides in Coolidge, Arizona.
 A third-generation elected official, Shope's father was a former mayor of Coolidge, and his grandfather was a member of the city council.
-Shope's family owns a grocery store in Coolidge.
+Shope's family owned a grocery store in Coolidge for over 70 years.

 He received his bachelor's degree from Arizona State University in 2008.